Jiya-Ull-Haq/Flutter-app-flow/README.md

-Version 1.1 : Kindly Read the Below Documentation carefully...
+Kindly Read the Below Documentation carefully...

-# What I've completed
+# My work

 1. Used Color Theory for the Application UI.
 2. Resized MarkBoot Logo,